spatiotemporal-data/spatiotemporal-data.github.io/index.md

 ### Data Science Tutorial Series

-To advance the development of spatiotemporal data modeling in the research community, this project handles various spatiotemporal data:
+To advance the development of spatiotemporal data computing in the research community, this project handles various spatiotemporal data:

 - [Analyzing millions of taxi trips in the City of Chicago](https://spatiotemporal-data.github.io/Chicago-mobility/taxi-data/)
 - [Constructing human mobility tensor on NYC rideshare trip data](https://spatiotemporal-data.github.io/NYC-mobility/rideshare/)